Gate tunable anomalous Hall effect: a Berry curvature probe at oxides interfaces: Anomalous transport property

-\\To discuss the relation between the AHC and Berry curvature, we show the AHC $\sigma_{XY}^{\rm{AH}}(\mu)$ as a function of the chemical potential for an \textit{out-of-plane} magnetic field in Fig.~\ref{cond_anom}.
-In this case the magnetic field is aligned along the (111) direction preserving $J_{111}$, simplifying the problem.
+The magnetic field changes the eigenstates and therefore enters implicitly the Berry curvature.
+The intrinsic AHE occurs in the moderately dirty regime in which AHC becomes non-dissipative, i.e. independent of the scattering rate~\cite{Tokura2007}.
+In this regime, the Berry phase of the quasiparticles on the Fermi surface acts as an effective magnetic field generating a transverse momentum.
+In the dirty regime, however, the extrinsic AHC is proportional to the longitudinal conductivity.
+The extrinsic to intrinsic crossover occurs when the scattering rate becomes comparable to Fermi energy~\cite{al2021oxygen}.
+In general, insurgence of point defects, such as oxygen vacancies and intermixed cations at LAO/STO interfaces can be controlled e.g. with an amorphous WO$_3$ overlayer to increase the electron mobility~\cite{cavigliamob}.
+Thus the intrinsic contribution can be made evident. \\Our main result is shown in Fig.~\ref{contour_inplane} where we plot the AHC as a function of the chemical potential in the presence of an in-plane magnetic field.
+First, in panel (a) we observe a highly non-linear behavior as a function of the gate voltage.
+We observe a modulation of the conductance which comes from the sum of the three contributions associated to the doublets of the electronic band structure in Fig.~\ref{fig:band_structure}(d).
+In panel (b) we show that this behaviour extends over a wide range of magnetic field magnitudes.
+In panel (c) we show the periodic behaviour of the AHC by varying the direction of the in-plane magnetic field.
+The pattern reflects the $C_{3v}$ symmetry of the system; the conductance vanishes when the magnetic field is aligned along the high symmetry lines $\Gamma\rm{K}$($\Gamma\rm{K}^\prime$) due to a residual mirror symmetry which forces the AHC to vanish.
+The presence of a tetragonal field has been taken into account in appendix~\ref{Appendice-tetra} and in that case these zero conductance lines are reduced since the symmetry itself is reduced.
+The non-linearity and the strong modulation with applied magnetic field stems from two major ingredients: the almost-degenerate multiband structure and the complex topological structure of the Berry curvature. \\To discuss the relation between the AHC and Berry curvature, we show the AHC $\sigma_{XY}^{\rm{AH}}(\mu)$ as a function of the chemical potential for an out-of-plane magnetic field in Fig.~\ref{cond_anom}.
+In this case the problem is simplified since the magnetic field is aligned along the (111) direction and thus $J_{111}$ is preserved.
 The conductivity has a non-linear behavior, as in the case of an in-plane magnetic field, and exhibits more than one dip by varying the chemical potential.
 Differently from the first dip, the second one is very sensitive to the magnitude of the magnetic field and progressively raises on increasing the magnetic field, until it completely disappears.
 This can be qualitatively explained by the stronger dependence of the second doublet band splitting on the magnetic field due to its $J=3/2$ character.
 This is in contrast with the first and third doublet whose splitting is dominated by the Rashba term.
 This permits us to conclude that the AHE can be optimized by a gate voltage, at a fixed magnetic field, by moving it close to the second doublet.